drchiragmotwani/Mouse-Quicky/README.md

 - Background Music: Music by Sergei Chetvertnykh from Pixabay
 - Game Over Sound: Sound Effect by UNIVERSFIELD from Pixabay
 - Jump Sound: Sound Effect by floraphonic from Pixabay
+- First Jump Sound : Sound Effect by floraphonic from Pixabay